natch 7 months ago

 We aren't.
 It's the individuals who own the resources and money to implement space flight and Mars colonisation that are going to Mars.
 We don't get a say and our opinion doesn't really matter, unless we also happen to own aerospace companies.
 As such what we might have to gain depends on what the men in the arena choose to share or sell from the results of their efforts.

-• michaelmrose a day ago
+• michaelmrose 7 months ago

 Its basically impossible to finance a meaningful try at colonizing mars without national resources

-• Asraelite a day ago
+• Asraelite 7 months ago

 I don't think it is.
 The hard part is building Starship, which is being done anyway.